 When using this general data and information, Schoeller Technocell GmbH & Co.
 KG does not draw any conclusions about the person concerned.
 Rather, this information is required to (1) correctly deliver the contents of our website, (2) optimize the contents of our website and the advertising for it, (3) ensure the permanent functionality of our information technology systems and the technology of our website, and (4) provide law enforcement authorities with the information necessary for criminal prosecution in the event of a cyber attack.
 These anonymously collected data and information are collected by Schoeller Technocell GmbH & Co.
 KG is therefore evaluated statistically and with the aim of increasing data protection and data security in our company in order ultimately to ensure an optimal level of protection for the personal data processed by us.
 The anonymous data of the server log files are stored separately from all personal data provided by a person concerned.

-6. Contact via website
+6. Contact and sample order via website

 The website of Schoeller Technocell GmbH & Co.
 KG contains information due to legal regulations, which enables a quick electronic contact to our company as well as a direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the data controller via e-mail or a contact form, the personal data transmitted by the data subject will be stored automatically.
 Such personal data voluntarily provided by a data subject to the controller will be stored for the purpose of processing or contacting the data subject.
 This personal data is not passed on to third parties.